Choose your language

 This page applies to:

-On a Windows client I see the error message ‘Failed to retrieve printer list.
-Do you want to retry?’
+When this happens on Windows clients, you might see the error “Failed to retrieve printer list.
+Do you want to retry?”.

 Confirm that TCP ports 9163, 9164, as well as TCP & UDP ports 53 are open on the server, and are not being blocked on a network or host-based firewall.